chibiboba/JS-120/aaaa Notes/Lesson 2 Notes.md

 ##### The Default Prototype

+- The default prototype is the prototype object of the `Object` constructor (We'll see what this means later)
+  - For now, know that `Object.prototype`  provides the default prototype object.
+  - That means the default prototype is the object referenced by `.prototype` property of the `Object` constructor.
+  - This object is the "highest" in the prototypal chain of an object.

 - All JavaScript objects have access to the `hasOwnProperty` method.
 But where does JS get that method?
 Because when we create a new object, we don't have to add our own `hasOwnProperty` method.
 - JavaScript obtains the method from the object's prototype.
 - All JavaScript objects inherit from a prototype.